 If you want some peace and quiet, you can also go to the Adults-only Pool.
 To note – everyday there will be pool activities (that you can participate in for free) like aqua-cycling, aqua-mat and aqua-jumping being held in this adult pool and it is SO much fun.

 Got kids and don’t want all that party music from the main pool?
 There’s the kid’s pool at the Kid’s Club, or otherwise keep walking and you’ll end up at another pool which is the quiet part of Rixos.
 SO MANY CHOICES.

-Am I going to be bored if I stay there the whole time?
+Am I going to be bored if I stay in Rixos the Palm the whole time?

 The activities are organised by this group ‘Exclusives Sports Club’ – you can follow them here on instagram to see all their activities on their feed and stories.
 I’ve done a few of the classes and absolutely love the enthusiasm and positivity that exudes from the instructor Adel.

 So we’ve only done the all-inclusive daycation and not the staycation itself.
 Click here for details on their website.

 Other than access to their facilities – pool, gym, kid’s club, sport activities, you also get breakfast and lunch buffet, as well as unlimited drinks until 6pm.

 You get your drinks from i-Chill Lounge which is the bar behind the main pool.
 They have an extensive drinks menu which I really would like to go back and try again, and again, he he he.
 It’s so convenient as the guys brings you a whole bucket of beers if you ask them to, so it’s not like you can just get one and then keep having to get your lazy arse off that sunbed.

 This is where I spend a LOT of time in the last few weeks or months – Rixy Kid’s Clubs.